elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/supplementary/presentations/ch_04_Type_of_training_material/chapter04-Types_of_training_material-presentation.md

 - extend the material
 </section>

+> What were the main features of reusability of training materials?

 ### How re-usable are interoperable training materials?

 > We have a look at the slides on the [String Database (by Lars Juhl Jensen)](https://www.slideshare.net/larsjuhljensen/the-string-database) on Slideshare.
 Imagine the slides were downloadable in pptx format.